ALRhub/hydra_cluster_example/README.md

 pip install -e .
 ```
 ## Project Source Code
-Have a look at the source files in the `src` directory.
+Have a look at the source files in the `src` directory and the `main.py` entry point.
 This projects implements a simple 1d regression task with a MLP model using torch and should
-be fairly easy to understand.
-You notice that every class takes as an input a config dict.
+be fairly easy to understand with a fundamental machine learning background.
+Notice that every class takes as an input a config dict.
 This is a common pattern in Hydra projects.

 ## Hydra Concept
 Hydra is a powerful framework for configuring complex applications.
 It allows you to define  hyperparameter configurations